nw-rs/flash-algo/README.md

 The `algo` module contains the FlashAlgo trait, and an `algo!` macro to generate the glue functions for a given struct implementing it.
 This is generic for all chips, so feel free to reuse it!

-`main.rs` has the actual implementation for RP2040.
+`main.rs` has the actual implementation for NumWorks calculator.

 # License